uvarc/rc-learning/content/notes/python_high_perf/multiprocessing.md

 ### The Global Interpreter Lock (GIL)

 Standard Python implements a GIL (global interpreter lock).
 Threads cannot be started within a single interpreter.
 A variety of workarounds to the GIL exist.
 For instance, Python 3 provides the `threading` module, which implements the Thread class.
-However, unless the programmer is familiar with low-level thread operations and is very careful, it is more like to slow down the code than to speed it up.
+However, unless the programmer is familiar with low-level thread operations and is very careful, it is more likely to slow down the code than to speed it up.

 In most cases, it is better to just start another Python process.
-The `multiprocessing` package handles this and manages communication between the processes.
-For the purpose of this workshop we will experiment with a few different multiprocessing approaches.
+The `multiprocessing` package handles this and manages communication among the processes.
+For the purpose of this tutorial we will experiment with a few different multiprocessing approaches.
 A detailed description can be found on the official <a href="https://docs.python.org/3/library/multiprocessing.html" target="_blank">Multiprocessing website</a>.

 One difference between true threads and a Multiprocessing process is that threads share memory and processes do not.